 The cause of frozen shoulder remains unclear, however, it is thought that the lining of the joint (the capsule) becomes inflamed, which causes scar tissue to form.
 This leaves less room for the humerus or arm bone to move, hence restricting the movement of the joint.

 Frozen shoulder is thought to have an incidence of 3%-5% in the general population and up to 20% in those with diabetes.
-Its peak incidence in between the ages of 40 and 60 and is rare outside these age groups and in manual workers and is slightly more common in women.
+Its peak incidence between the ages of 40 and 60 and is rare outside these age groups and in manual workers and is slightly more common in women.

 Bilateral contemporaneous frozen shoulder occurs in 14% of patients whilst up to 20% of patients will develop some form of similar symptoms on the other shoulder.
-Diabetes is the most common associated disease with frozen shoulder and a patient with diabetes has a lifetime risk of 10%-20% of developing this condition.
+Diabetes is the most common associated disease with a frozen shoulder and a patient with diabetes has a lifetime risk of 10%-20% of developing this condition.

-Patients with frozen shoulder have a higher risk of having some form of pre-diabetic condition with an abnormal fasting glucose or impaired glucose tolerance test.
+Patients with frozen shoulder have a higher risk of having some form of pre-diabetic condition with abnormal fasting glucose or impaired glucose tolerance test.